microo8/wallgen/README.md

 ```
 Usage of wallgen:
   -dpi int
     	DPI for the text (default 100)
+  -font-file string
+    	path to TrueType font
   -font-size int
     	Font size for the text (default 120)
   -h int
     	height of the image (default 1080)
   -o string
     	output file (default "wallpaper.png")
   -t string
     	printed text (default "MEH")
   -w int
     	width of the image (default 1920)
 ```

-the output saves in png or jpg, determined by the output file extension supports multiline text eg. `$ wallgen -t "foo\nbar"`
+the output saves in png or jpg, determined by the output file extension

+supports multiline text eg. `$ wallgen -t "foo\nbar"`

 ## example